esperantojs/esperanto/README.md

 ## Why not use existing module transpilers?

-Let's consider a simple module:
+There are already a couple of ES6 module transpilers.
+But let's consider a simple module:

 **test.js**
 ```js